dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

     Do a test run, then a real run of each job.
 This will also test permissions etc... and tell you if anything needs changing.

-Use this to do a test run of each of your jobs in turn until it works, then actually run each one and check the output.
+Use this to do a test run of each of your jobs in turn until it works, then to actually run each one and check the output.
 Once they all work here, you're good to go.

 You can check your backup system configuration changes into ``etckeeper`` now: